MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 filter.lfs.process=git-lfs filter-process
 ```

-If you can’t set this up, don’t worry - we will give people support during orientation.
+If you can’t set this up, don’t worry - we will be giving extra support during orientation.

 # Generating and Configuring SSH Keys